XpresspaymentPTAD/paymentsdk-android/README.md

 ```

-##Test
+## Test

-so we provide test cards for your use instead of using your own debit/credit cards.
+We provide test card for your use instead of using your own debit/credit cards.

 ```
 5399 8300 0000 0008